 Pursuant to 15 C.F.R. § 990.45, the Trustees opened a publicly available Administrative Record for the DWH Oil Spill NRDA, including restoration planning activities, concurrently with the publication of the 2010 Notice of Intent to Conduct Restoration Planning (75 Fed.
 Reg.
 60800).
-DOI is the lead federal Trustee for maintaining the Administrative Record, which can be found at http://www.doi.gov/deepwaterhorizon/adminrecord.
-Information about MS TIG restoration project implementation is being provided to the public through the Administrative Record and other outreach efforts, including at http://www.gulfspllrestoration.noaa.gov.
+DOI is the lead federal Trustee for maintaining the Administrative Record, which can be found at the DOI DWH website.
+Information about MS TIG restoration project implementation is being provided to the public through the Administrative Record and other outreach efforts, including at the Trustees' website.